 Apex testing requires you to test the following measurements:

-• Restricted user: Testing the access level of the user who invokes the Apex method.
+Restricted user: Testing the user's access level who invokes the Apex method.

 The Apex test class methods are referred to as unit tests and are used to test whether a particular code block works as expected.
 These methods don’t take any argument or commit changes to the database.

-Unit test methods are flagged using thetestMethod’ keyword or ‘isTest’ annotation at the beginning of the method definition.
-Also, test methods are only to be defined within test classes.
-Test classes are annotated with the ‘isTest’ keyword tool.
+Unit test methods are flagged using the ‘testMethod’ keyword or ‘isTest’ annotation at the beginning of the method definition.
+Test methods are only to be defined within test classes, which are annotated with the ‘isTest’ keyword tool.

 Ideally, each test method should have a different scenario that tests different behaviors of your Apex code.
 Let’s understand it better with an example: